“It is easy to break down and destroy it.

 - So many events take place to fulfil the desires and to promote Mandela’s achievements.

-- A campaign was launched known as “46664” to raise awareness of HIV/AIDS in honour of Mandela day.
+- A campaign was launched known as “46664” to raise awareness of HIV/AIDS in honor of Mandela day.
 46664 is Mandela’s Robben Island prison number.
 46664 is a series of AIDS benefit concerts between 2003 to 2008 played by south Africans and foreign musicians.

 - “67 Minutes for Mandela Day” is a celebration call.
 Each minute for each year Mandela fought for social justice for 67 years.